google/mesop/docs/blog/posts/web_components.md

 ## Minimizing front-end fatigue in Mesop

-FE developers are so used to the pain and complexity of Frontend development that they can forget how steep the learning curve is until someone from another domain tries to build a simple web app, and struggles with just getting the web app up and started.
+FE developers are so used to the pain and complexity of front-end development that they can forget how steep the learning curve is until someone from another domain tries to build a simple web app, and struggles with just getting the web app up and started.

-Mesop app developers are mostly _not_ frontend developers which means that reducing the complexity, especially learning curve, of building custom components is very important.
-In Mesop, we want to provide a smooth pathway where you can [get started](https://google.github.io/mesop/web_components/quickstart/) with minimal front-end knowledge and build simple custom components with vanilla JavaScript without learning the steep complexity of grasping the entire frontend ecosystem.
+Mesop app developers are mostly _not_ front-end developers which means that reducing the complexity, especially learning curve, of building custom components is very important.
+In Mesop, we want to provide a smooth pathway where you can [get started](https://google.github.io/mesop/web_components/quickstart/) with minimal front-end knowledge and build simple custom components with vanilla JavaScript without learning the steep complexity of grasping the entire front-end ecosystem.

 ## What's next

-Follow [our X/Twitter account, mesop_dev@](https://x.com/mesop_dev) for more updates.
+Follow [our X/Twitter account, @mesop_dev](https://x.com/mesop_dev) for more updates.
 We're working on improving our web component stories, in particular by:

 - Creating guides for wrapping React components into Mesop web components
 - Fostering an ecosystem of open-source Mesop web components by making it easy to discover and reuse web components that other people have built.